SPIX23/shaiya-solutions/ep5/item mall/readme.txt

 renamed itemmallfix.dll to ps_game.dll

-replaced the episode 4 ps_dbAgent with lilprohacker's

-added the sql procedure that was released alongside the ps_bdAgent

-added sql procedures from the prior version and the linked servers sql query
+added the linked server sql query

 side notes:

 the linked servers query has the default username and password and needs to be edited with your credentials

+the sql database files provided in the root directory have been tested working with this item mall solution